Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 ✅ Step 1: Choose Your Stud

-✅ Step 2: Contact Us for Female Approval
+✅ Step 2: Female Approval + Match Strategy

-✅ Step 4: Collection + Same-Day Shipping (When Applicable)
+✅ Step 4: Timing + Collection + Shipping (when applicable)

-Timing note: For best results, always work with a repro vet and plan around progesterone timing.
-Breeding isn’t a vibe—it’s biology.
+Timing note: For best results, work with a reproductive vet and plan around progesterone.
+Breeding isn’t a vibe — it’s biology.

 Why Structure Still Matters

-A “Micro Bully” that’s just short isn’t enough.
-If you want dogs that hold up, reproduce well, and stay athletic enough to enjoy life, you need structure.
+A “Micro Bully” that’s only short isn’t enough.
+If you want dogs that hold up, reproduce well, and stay athletic enough to enjoy life, structure is non-negotiable.

-- Clean bite and underjaw (function + longevity)
+- Clean bite + underjaw (function + longevity)

-- Rear movement (no dragging, no wobble, no “hock collapse”)
+- Rear movement (no wobble, no collapse, no drag)

 - Compact width — not just squat height